pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 osm2pgrouting Import Tool
 ===============================================================================

-**osm2pgrouting** is a command line tool that makes it very easy to import OpenStreetMap data into a pgRouting database.
+**osm2pgrouting** is a command line tool that allows to import OpenStreetMap data into a pgRouting database.
 It builds the routing network topology automatically and creates tables for feature types and road classes. osm2pgrouting was primarily written by Daniel Wendt and is currently hosted on the pgRouting project site: http://www.pgrouting.org/docs/tools/osm2pgrouting.html

 .. note::